 §5.
-Duration of the Ed.D.
+Duration of the D.CEd.
 Program

-The expectation is that the Ed.D. program will take between 2 and 5 years, depending on the time available to the student.
+The expectation is that the D.CEd. program will take between 2 and 5 years, depending on the time available to the student.
 After 5 years the student can be granted an extension subject to the approval of the Program Director.

-§5.
-Ed.D.
-Program Content
+§6.
+Content of the D.CEd.
+Program